ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-8-scope-access.rst

   :autograde: unittest
   :practice: T

   Debug the following program that has scope violations.
+You may need to add methods or use methods that are in the class Fraction appropriately.
 Then, add comments that label the variable declarations as class, method, or block scope.
   ~~~~
   public class TesterClass
   {